 Malaysia has an upper-middle-income economy and is subject to several money laundering threats.
-Situations such as the country's porous land and sea borders, strategic geographic location, and well-developed financial system here increase its vulnerability to domestic and international criminal activities such as corruption, terrorism, terrorist financing, fraud, and drug trafficking, smuggling, wildlife trade, tax crimes.
+Situations such as the country's porous land and sea borders, strategic geographic location, and well-developed financial system here increase its vulnerability to domestic and international criminal activities such as corruption, terrorism, terrorist financing, fraud, drug trafficking, smuggling, wildlife trade, tax crimes.

 Besides, Malaysia has substantially up-to-date AML legislation and institutional frameworks.
 Malaysia has made continued progress in improving its AML implementation by increasing money laundering investigations and prosecutions.
-Besides, one of the key areas for development in Malaysia is the prosecution of foreign origin crimes.
+Besides, one of the key areas for development in Malaysia is the prosecution of foreign-origin crimes.

 Malaysia has more than one regulatory agency for money laundering crimes.
 The most important of these is The Anti-Money Laundering, Anti-Terrorism Financing, and Proceeds of Unlawful Activities Act 2001 (the “AMLATFA”).
 AMLATFA is a federal law that applies in all States and federal territories of Malaysia.
 Apart from that, we briefly mentioned other money laundering regulatory agencies below: